 What is an Airbnb?

-Let’s start with the most basic question – what is an Airbnb?
-Airbnb is a platform where people host travellers & tourists in their home in exchange of a fee.
-The rental accommodation available can vary from a single room with private bathroom, single room with shared bathroom & even an entire apartment.
-The main benefit of choosing an Airbnb is privacy for me.
+Let’s start with the most basic question – what is Airbnb?
+Airbnb is a platform where people host travellers & tourists in their homes in exchange for a fee.
+The rental accommodation available can vary from a single room with a private bathroom, a single room with a shared bathroom & even an entire apartment.
+The main benefit of choosing Airbnb is privacy for me.
 Apart from that, I completely love the idea of staying in a home in an altogether new country or a city.
-This gives me a pleasure as if I am a local in the city even if that’s temporary.
-Plus, I am an Indian and believe me, Indian travel is way different than the way others do.
+This gives me pleasure as if I am a local in the city even if that’s temporary.
+Plus, I am an Indian and believe me, Indian travel is way different from the way others do.
 Indian like the sanity of a home away from home where they can cook their own meals.

 Airbnb vs Hotel

 While Airbnb gives me more control over my privacy, hotels are there where we pay for the services to enjoy our vacation.
-So, let’s dig in when to choose which –
+So, let’s dig into when to choose which –

 When to choose Hotel vs Airbnb?